viet34tqc/notebook/webpack.md

 };
 ```

+Must have:
+`entry`: can be multiple entry
+`output`: only one output
+`loader`: By default, Webpack can only understand JS file. `loader` helps webpack understand other files.
+  - test: file type
+  - use: loader name, can be array
+`plugins`: optimize bundle, manage assets
+`mode`: 3 modes `development`, `production` and `none`.
+Default is `production`

 ## Run
 Run `npx webpack` to start bundle the files in src folder.
 There would be a file named main.js in the dist folder

 ## Watch mode

 `npx webpack --watch`

 ## Developtment

 To check source map of the errors
 `npx webpack --watch --mode development`